Broadband connection for over 770 schools by year end

 She added that schools are at different phases of implementation and urged patience by institutions that have not yet been connected.

-“If it's going to take us [a] satellite, we will get the service to you.
+“If it’s going to take us [a] satellite, we will get the service to you.
 It is our commitment.
-This is a major pillar of transformation in education,” she said.
+This is a major pillar of transformation in education,” she remarked.